Ferrisx4/gene_jbrowse_field/README.md

 # Gene JBrowse Fields
-This module attempts to create a field on Gene pages that will either be an iframe or a link out to an existing JBrowse instance.
+This module creates a field on Gene pages that features a JBrowse instance embedded in an iframe

-It is purely a learning module.
-Hopefully some of this work will eventually make its way into the Tripal JBrowse module It is currently hardcoded with the i5k site in mind, for use on an upgraded Tripal 3 version of the site.
+The URL of the JBrowse instance in the iframe is configurable to fit most URL schemas. *The JBrowse instance must already exist.*

 ## Instructions
+#### Installation
 1. Install and enable this module in your normal place
 2. clear the cache: ```drush cc all```
+#### Configuration
+3. Navigate to `admin/tripal/extension/gene_jbrowse_field/config` in the browser to construct the URL.
+Use the tokens provided to ensure that the URL actually resolves to your JBrowse instance.

+#### Enable Field
-3. Navigate to the Tripal 3 Content Type administration page for Gene type `http://i5k2.local/admin/structure/bio_data/manage/` and click on "Manage Fields"
+4. Navigate to the Tripal 3 Content Type administration page for Gene type `/admin/structure/bio_data/manage/` and click on "Manage Fields"
-4. Click "+ Check for new fields".
+5. Click "+ Check for new fields".
 It should find the `local__jbrowse_link` field
-5. On the "Manage Display" tab, drag the newly created JBrowse field to where you want it to display.
+6. On the "Manage Display" tab, drag the newly created JBrowse field to where you want it to display.

 ## Progress
  - [x] Get field, widget added